MStypulkowski/diffused-heads/README.md

-# diffused-heads
+# Diffused Heads
-Official repository for Diffused Heads: Diffusion Models Beat GANs on Talking-Face Generation
+Official repository for Diffused Heads: Diffusion Models Beat GANs on Talking-Face Generation.
+# We plan to release the code in late February 2023.